EO4wellness/100-days-of-code/100dayHistory-EO4Wellness/readme.md

 * I'm not consistent with posting to [Twitter](https://twitter.com/eo4wellness?lang=en).
 I'm okay with that.
 Not every platform conects with every one's time/interests.
 * Likewise, I haven't yet got into [StackOverflow](https://stackoverflow.com/users/15595310/eo4wellness) though I hear I likely will in a few more rounds of this daily coding...
 * Participation and interaction increases with more experience and exposure to coding.
 Learning wise, you get back proportionally to what you put in, effort wise.
+* Taking notes is of VALUE, even if I never consult them again (sometimes I do) because it helps me to focus my thoughts AND I know where to find them again if I need a reference.
+* more...